SoftwareAG/cumulocity-examples/microservices/README.md

 Microservices applications are contained here and they are documented on the online documentation (refer to [Examples](https://cumulocity.com/guides/microservice-sdk/http/) in the Microservice SDK guide).

+In "scripts" directory there is also available microservice utility tool.
+Which is documented in [ms-utility-tool](https://cumulocity.com/guides/microservice-sdk/concept/#ms-utility-tool)

 The current examples of microservice applications are:

 #### sample-python-microservice